 This program, offered by the EHC since 2008, provides experiential learning opportunities for undergraduate and graduate students, with the goal of enabling the region’s students to obtain real world experience and credentials for their resumes.
 The program requires students to create a professional quality work product that can be added to their portfolio or resume.
 Opportunities span the arts, science, business and education and include projects such as analyzing soil samples, creating botanical illustrations, developing ideas for green business opportunities, and researching native medicinal herbs.
 Each year, the EHC provides hands-on learning opportunities for over 200 students as part of this program.

 This program, developed in partnership with the Western Maryland Health System, teaches children and youth where their food comes from, how to plant and harvest food, and how they can “live off the land” while protecting it for future generations.
 This program also encourages children to spend time outdoors, and includes a summer Science Discovery day camp during which campers became science sleuths and learned about our ecosystems, how different species depend upon one another, the important role of water, how to plant and harvest a vegetable garden, and much more.
-For more information on our 2014 Science Discovery Camp, click here, call 301-687-0664 or contact us.
-To obtain a Camp Registration Package for 2014, click here.
-In addition to summer camp, the Environmental Wellness program provides seasonal workshops for all members of the community.
-For more information on these Evergreen Environmental Experiences workshops, which are being offered in partnership with Allegany College of Maryland, click here.
+This year’s Summer Camp is SOLD OUT, but to be added to our mailing list for information on future camp programs, please email firstname.lastname@example.org or call 301-687-0664.
+In addition to summer camp, the Healthy Living program provides seasonal workshops for all members of the community on subjects such as gardening in small spaces, growing herbs, composting, and preserving food.
+For more information on our 2014 Fall Gardening for Health workshops, click here, email email@example.com or call 301-687-0664.

 This program, offered in partnership with EHC academic partners and the Chesapeake Bay Foundation, teaches educators how to integrate experiential learning into the school curriculum, which has been shown in studies such as those conducted by the University of Maryland to increase learning retention by as much as 300%.
 It includes one-day and multi-day programs.
 For more information on our Professional Development programs for 2014, click here, call 301-687-0664 or contact us.